 For active mode:

 Operate the HEATING DEVICE, as specified in 201.11.1.2.1.101.1, until a steady CONTACT SURFACE TEMPERATURE of 36 °C is attained.
-In addition to section 201.11.1.2.1.101.1, section 201.12.4 desribes further the measurement procedure:
+In addition to section 201.11.1.2.1.101.1, section 201.12.4 describes further the measurement procedure:

 Four temperature sensors conductively attached to copper plates 65 mm*65 mm*0,5 mm, are placed on the contact surface at the midpoints of the four rectangles formed by bisecting the length and the width of the contact.
 The temperature control is set so that the CONTACT SURFACE TEMPERATURE reaches 36 °C. Temperature readings are taken at least every 10 min for 60 min.
 From these the values of the individual average temperatures at T1 to T4 are calculated and compared with the average values of the CONTACT SURFACE TEMPERATURE.

 From annex CC, the procedure uses the temperature rise after 1 h in a water-filled plastic bag under stated conditions, as an indicator of the heat transfer from the HEATING DEVICE to the PATIENT.
-Heat transfer should be kept att 115 W/m2, which corresponds to an increase of the temperature of 2 l of water in a plastic bag by 1 °C in 1 h, when an area of 200 cm2 of the bag is in contact with the surface of the HEATING DEVICE.
+Heat transfer should be kept at 115 W/m2, which corresponds to an increase of the temperature of 2 l of water in a plastic bag by 1 °C in 1 h, when an area of 200 cm2 of the bag is in contact with the surface of the HEATING DEVICE.

+For active mode for forced air device:

+During the power measurement in the active mode of a forced air device, the forced air device shall be connected to a torso blanket that has reached a stabilized temperature of 38°C and the test duration shall be 1 hour.